 IHOP's rebranding included a new logo which maintained their easily recognizable color combination, shapes, and fonts.

-One of the biggest changed they made was turning the red “frown” upside down and into a smiley face, which they have now incorporated into many aspects of their brand identity.
+One of the biggest changes they made was turning the red “frown” upside down and into a smiley face, which they have now incorporated into many aspects of their brand identity.

 IHOP also created new marketing campaigns capitalizing on their new happiness-focused brand, such as the #IHOPSmile hashtag which encourages customers to share photos of themselves enjoying meals at IHOP on Instagram and Twitter.